1. Introduction

 Information signs

-The signs indicate the traffic direction in the junction, for which the lane under a sign is intended.
+The signs indicate the direction of travel at the junction for which the lane below each sign is intended.

-The signs indicate the traffic direction in the junction, for which the lane under a sign is intended.
+The signs indicate the directions of travel at the junction for which the lane beneath each sign is intended.

 E 11.5 Suspended arrow marking

-The signs indicate the traffic direction in the junction, for which the lane under a sign is intended.
+The signs indicate the directions of travel at the junction for which the lane beneath the sign is intended.

 E 11.6 Suspended arrow marking

-The signs indicate the traffic direction in the junction, for which the lane under a sign is intended.
+The signs indicate the directions of travel at the junction for which the lane beneath the sign is intended.

 E 11.7 Suspended arrow marking

-The signs indicate the traffic direction in the junction, for which the lane under a sign is intended.
+The signs indicate the directions of travel at the junction for which the lane beneath the sign is intended.

 E 11.8 Suspended arrow marking

-The signs indicate the traffic direction in the junction, for which the lane under a sign is intended.
+The signs indicate the directions of travel at the junction for which the lane beneath the sign is intended.

 E 11.9 Suspended arrow marking

-The signs indicate the traffic direction in the junction, for which the lane under a sign is intended.
+The signs indicate the directions of travel at the junction for which the lane beneath the sign is intended.

-If a traffic sign is provided with an arrow, the sign for the relevant lane applies.
-For roadworks, signs and possible plates below the signs can be made with black symbols on a yellow background.
+Where a traffic sign is shown next to an arrow, the sign applies to that lane.
+During roadworks, the signs and any supplementary plates may be displayed with black symbols on a yellow background.

-If a traffic sign is provided with an arrow, the sign for the relevant lane applies.
-For roadworks, signs and possible plates below the signs can be made with black symbols on a yellow background.
+Where a traffic sign is shown next to an arrow, the sign applies to that lane.
+During roadworks, the signs and any supplementary plates may be displayed with black symbols on a yellow background

-If a traffic sign is provided with an arrow, the sign for the relevant lane applies.
-For roadworks, signs and possible plates below the signs can be made with black symbols on a yellow background.
+Where a traffic sign is shown next to an arrow, the sign applies to that lane.
+During roadworks, the signs and any supplementary plates may be displayed with black symbols on a yellow background.

 E 17 Pedestrian crossing